Public Safety Police Officer Pool

 - Must possess an active AZPOST peace officer certificate or have the ability to obtain one (by meeting the following requirements #2 through #6)

-- Must have successfully graduated from a bone fide law enforcement training academy, and if not from an academy certified by AZPOST, must demonstrate that the training was equivalent to that required by AZPOST by submitting a completed AZPOST Record of Equivalent Training with the application.
+- Must have successfully graduated from a bona fide law enforcement training academy, and if not from an academy certified by AZPOST, must demonstrate that the training was equivalent to that required by AZPOST by submitting a completed AZPOST Record of Equivalent Training with the application.

 - Must have completed the prior agency’s probationary period functioning as a solo police officer or investigator performing law enforcement duties